 See some more examples of how social science research has made an impact through GCRF:

 How much funding is available?

 GCRF is a £1.5 billion fund which is split across the delivery partners.

 Current GCRF opportunities

-We will publish links to ESRC GCRF funding opportunities when they are announced.
-We anticipate that there will be a number of opportunities in 2019.
+We will publish links to ESRC GCRF funding opportunities as they are announced.
 We publish the most relevant opportunities for social science in the funding opportunities section of our website:

 - ESRC funding opportunities

 - Sign up for our email alerts to receive notifications about new opportunities